 Certain employers participate in direct tuition billing arrangements as part of their employee benefits programs.
 Students with questions about the University's procedures or required documentation for a specific plan should contact the Student Accounts Receivable Office at 313-577-6623.

 IMPORTANT: Students who do not drop their courses during the tuition cancellation period for the term are financially obligated to pay for the courses even if they have not attended any class sessions.
-Tuition cancellation deadlines are available on the Registration Calendar.
+Specific dates are available in the Academic Calendar.

 Students with questions regarding any information presented in Payment of Tuition and Fees section above should contact the Office of the University Bursar at 313-577-3653.

 Registration is not permitted beyond the prescribed registration date unless extenuating circumstances beyond the control of the student warrant an exception to University Policy as determined by the University Registrar.
-In such cases, full tuition, Registration Fee and Late Registration Fee must be paid in advance of registration.
+In such cases, full tuition, Registration Fee and Late Registration Fee is due on the day of registration.

 Short Term Courses